gitex-flow/gitex-flow-node/README.md

 #> gitex-flow config
 ```

-## Usage / Workflow

-**gitex-flow** is fully compatible with **git flow**.
-This means that gitex-flow uses the same commands that you know from git flow, but with additional functionality.

-### Commit message convention

-In order to be able to take full advantage of **gitex-flow**, it is worth following some conventions.
+## Conventional commits guideline

+To use gites flow properly, you have to follow the [conventional commits guideline](https://www.conventionalcommits.org/en/v1.0.0/).

 To generate the changelogs, gitex-flow uses parts of the [conventional-changelog](https://github.com/conventional-changelog/conventional-changelog) framework.
-You can select your desired present by setting the option `conventionalChangelogPresent` of the [project settings](doc/interfaces/tools.projectconfig.md).
+You can select your prefered setting by the option `conventionalChangelogPresent` of the [project settings](doc/interfaces/tools.projectconfig.md).
-The default present is `angular`.
+The default is `angular`.

 An example for a matching conventional angular commit message: